denasara0/Antisemitism-detection/README.md

 ### **2.1 Dataset Description**

+#### **Challenge #1: Custom Dataset Creation**
+**Data Scraping Strategy:**
+- **Tool Used**: Bright Data interface for X.com scraping
+- **Targeting Strategy**: Focused on accounts with high hate speech report rates
+- **Sample Size**: 100+ relevant user-generated posts
+- **Scraping Focus**: Accounts known for antisemitic content and conspiracy narratives
+- **Rationale**: Targeting high-report accounts ensures data quality and relevance for hate speech detection

+**Annotation Process:**
+- **Framework**: IHRA Working Definition of Antisemitism (IHRA-WDA)
+- **Annotation Categories**:
+  - Confident antisemitic
+  - Probably antisemitic
+  - Probably not antisemitic
+  - Confident not antisemitic
+  - I don't know
+- **Annotation Tool**: Custom annotation portal with tweet context preservation
+- **Quality Control**: Double annotation with inter-annotator agreement analysis

-#### **Custom Training Dataset**
+#### **Challenge #2: Model Training Datasets**
-The custom model was trained on a separate set of antisemitic tweets, carefully curated and annotated for antisemitic content.
+**Multiple Dataset Integration:**
+1. **Custom Annotated Dataset**: 100 tweets with IHRA-WDA annotations
+2. **Gold Standard Datasets**:
+   - Antisemitism on Twitter: A Dataset for Machine Learning and Text Analytics
+   - Antisemitism on X: Trends in Counter-Speech and Israel-Related Discourse Before and After October 7
+3. **Agreed-Upon Cases**: Only tweets with annotator consensus were used for training

 #### **Evaluation Dataset**
-Both models were evaluated on the same tweet dataset that neither had seen before, ensuring fair comparison.
+Both models were evaluated on the same unseen dataset containing over 100 tweets that neither model had seen before, ensuring fair comparison.

 #### **Data Split Strategy**
-Due to computational limitations, I employed a 10-90 test-train split.
-While this is not ideal for robust evaluation, it was necessary given hardware constraints.
+Due to computational limitations, a 10-90 test-train spli was employed.
+While this is not ideal for robust evaluation, it was necessary and still yeilded promising results.

 ### **2.2 Model Architecture**